What is Verquvo?

-The most common side effects include:
+Common Verquvo side effects may include:

-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA 1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 More about Verquvo (vericiguat)

-- Pricing & Coupons
+- Pricing & coupons

 - Drug class: vasodilators